soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-4interrupt.md

 ## ✅ Managing Multiple Devices

-> when more than one device raises interrupt
+> when more than one device raises interrupt <br>
-> additional info is needed to decide which device to be considered first
+> additional info is needed to decide which device to be considered first <br>

 ### ✔️ Polling